WKG-Software-GmbH/wkg-entity-framework-core-mysql/docs/documentation.md

     ```

     In above example, only entities decorated with the `MySqlModelAttribute` will be discovered by RECAP.
 All other entities will be ignored.
+- **Automatic type inference** - RECAP's MySQL provider also supports automatic database type inference if `HasDbType()` is omitted when mapping PCO parameters.
+In these cases RECAP tries to determine the corresponding database type based on the CLR type of the I/O Container property being mapped.
+For a full list of supported types, please refer to the [`MySqlTypeMap` class](../Wkg.EntityFrameworkCore.MySql/Wkg.EntityFrameworkCore.MySql/MySqlTypeMap.cs).